Data health dashboard

 PROBLEM

-Great Expectations users that enjoyed the flexibility of GX generated "Data Docs".
-Users found that the results GX were providing based on their defined tests were extremely helpful but lacked ease of use, readability, and ability to display the results to the shareholders in reporting.
+Great Expectations users that enjoyed the flexibility of GX OSS generated "Data Docs".
+Users found that the results GX were providing based on their defined tests were extremely helpful but lacked:

-Our Go-to-Market team was busy interviewing multiple companies and real users to; show off GX capabilities, understand user needs & pain points, and moments of delight while presenting GX Cloud.
+Our research was provided by interviewing multiple companies and users to; show off GX capabilities, understand user needs & pain points, and moments of delight while presenting GX Cloud.
+Interviews consisted of both existing users of GX OSS and new users that are just starting out on their data quality journey.

 Data docs that were generated using GX OSS